mxriverlynn/backbone.picky/readme.md

 #### "select:all"

 Triggered when all models have been selected.
-Provides the collection as the first parameter.
+Provides the ["diff" hash] (#multiselect-events) as the first parameter, and the collection as the second.
 Runs the `onSelectAll` event handler if the method exists on the collection.

 #### "select:none"

 Triggered when all models have been deselected.
-Provides the collection as the first parameter.
+Provides the ["diff" hash] (#multiselect-events) as the first parameter, and the collection as the second.
 Runs the `onSelectNone` event handler if the method exists on the collection.

 #### "select:some"

 Triggered when at least 1 model is selected, but less than all models have been selected.
-Provides the collection as the first parameter.
+Provides the ["diff" hash](#multiselect-events) as the first parameter, and the collection as the second.
 Runs the `onSelectSome` event handler if the method exists on the collection.

 #### "reselect:any"